wyhitcs/team-letsencrypt/draftv1.md

 ####2.3.3.1 Common Processing

 - **Instruction parsing**:
-Parsing instrcutions is considered to be a common process because 1) many modules rely on the user's instructions to determine the subsequent actions.
-2) the parsing functions in different modules are similar to each other.
-Hence, the parsers should be put into a separate module.
-In fact, all codes relevant to the parser functions reside in the file *letsencrypt-auto* and *cli.py*.
+Parsing instructions is considered to be a common process because 1) many modules rely on user's instructions to determine the subsequent actions; 2) the parsers in different modules are similar to each other.
+Hence, the parsers can be put into a separate module.
+In fact, all codes relevant to the parsers reside in the file *letsencrypt-auto* and *cli.py*.

-- **ACME Objects processiong**:
+- **ACME objects processiong**:
-To implement ACME Protocol, letsencyrpt contains ACME Objects such as ACME account and ACME Exceptions.
-Those Objects are used almost everywhere in letsencrypt.
-When the user wants to request an account, for example, an account Object is created and returned.
+To implement ACME Protocol, Let’s Encrypt contains ACME objects such as ACME account and ACME exceptions.
+Those objects are used almost everywhere in Let’s Encrypt.
+When a user wants to request an account, for example, an account object is created and returned.
 Such account will later be used when a certificate needs to be requested or renewed.
-Many modules of let's encrypt need to process ACME object(initiate,update,trasmit,destroy),so, for convenience concern the developers of let's encrypt wrap the functions used to process ACME Objects into a module.
+Many modules of Let’s Encrypt are used to process ACME objects to initiate, update, transmit or destroy a certificate.
+Therefore, for convenience, the developers of Let’s Encrypt wrap all the functions used for processing ACME objects into a separate module.

 - **Configuration processing**:
-Configuration Object is "a bag of variables" used by almost all the other modules.
-For instance, the user might want to register his/her information like "I have a domain name abc.com; my account is xxxxx; my email is xxxx@gmail.com; my private key stores in xxxxx; please give me a certificate for that domain name".
-By passing a configuration Object containing these attributes, it enables letsencrypt to automatically obtain, renew and revoke a certificate.The need for processing a configuration Object (update/trasmit/destroy) is common in almost all modules of let's encrypt.
-For convenience concern, the configuration Objects (as well as the relevant functions) are wrapped into a module.
+Configuration object is "a bag of attributes" used by almost all the modules.
+For instance, a user might want to register his/her information in such way "I have a domain name abc.com; my account is xxxxx; my private key stores in xxxxx; please give me a certificate for that domain name".
+Processing a configuration object containing these attributes enables Let’s Encrypt to automatically obtain, renew and revoke a certificate.
+Such processing is needed in almost all the modules.
+Therefore, the configuration object (as well as the relevant functions) is wrapped into a module.

-####2.3.3.2 Standard Design Approaches

-The most important component of letsencrypt is its plugin.
-There are 4 major types of plugins: User Interface (UI), Configurator, Authenticator and Installer.
-The project uses interfaces to standardlize the contributions from developers.
-The interfaces available for implementation of these plugins are defined in [interfaces.py](https://github.com/letsencrypt/letsencrypt/blob/master/letsencrypt/interfaces.py) and [plugins/common.py](https://github.com/letsencrypt/letsencrypt/blob/master/letsencrypt/plugins/common.py#L34).

-- **Configurator**:  This component is to automatically change the configurations.
-For example, if the user wants to                       change the folder to store certificates, it can be achieved by changing the configuration with the help of a corresponding                              configurator.
-Considering that different configurators are for different purposes, letencrypt allows                           the developers to write their own configurator, which has to implement the corresponding interface.

- - **IDisplay**:  This plugin implements bindings to alternative UI libraries.
-Letsencrypt allows contributors to write their own UI, which has to implement IDisplay.

- - **Authenticators**: This component is to prove that the client deserves a certificate for some domain name by solving challenges received from ACME server.
-For different types of challenges (e.g. simple HTTP challenge, DVSNI challenge), different                                   Authenticators are needed.
-Letsencrypt allows developers to construct new authenticator,  which has to                 implement Authenticators Interface.

- - **Installer**: It setups the certificate in a server and possibly tweaks the security configuration to make it reliable and secure.
-For different web servers in user's machine, different Installers are needed.
-Developers are allowed to construct their own                          Installer, which has to implement Installer Interface.

-####2.3.3.3 Standardlization of Testing

-There are two types of tests: Unit Test and Intergration Test.

- - **Unit Test**:
- Unit Test in letsencrypt aims to check whether the code style is compatiable with the required style.
-There are two files related to Unit Test: *pep8* and *tox.ini*.
-The Test can run off-line by developers.

-- **Integration Test**:
-Integration Test is to test whether letsencrypt works well with boulder (a software runs in Certificate Authority which generate SSL/TLS).
-It is an online test running automatically to test a pull request.
-The module corresponding to Intergration Test is Travis CI.